 What changes on the day.

 Service provision becomes unlawful.
 Operating as a CASP for EU clients — custody, exchange, execution, transfer, advice, placement — requires a MiCA authorisation.
-Without one, those services may no longer be provided to EU clients.

 Who is affected.